 Not every project or task requires a full-time employee.
 Oftentimes, a freelancer can provide the same quality of work for a much lower price.

 Hiring a full-time staff member is estimated to cost as much as 213% of their annual salary when you factor in training and other expenses, according to the Center for American Progress.
-For organizations on a budget, bringing a freelancer on board is a much more cost-effective way to leverage highly-skilled individuals.
+For organizations on a budget, hiring a freelancer onboard is a much more cost-effective way to leverage highly skilled individuals.

 But what’s the best way to find a freelancer with the right skills and experience for your project?